 Note: Once multiple scenarios are computed, either manually or with a batch run, it is possible to compare results either by switch between scenarios (see “Changing the Current Scenario” above) or by graphing given elements in the model.

 As stated above, scenarios are a compilation of alternatives and calculation options.
 Viewing, changing, and managing the different alternatives associated with a scenario is done through the Properties dialog.
 In order to view the scenario properties, double-click on the scenario.
 Alternatively, you can right-click on the scenario and choose Properties.
+In the property search you can quickly search for any alternative say physical, demand alternative rather going through the list, it is useful when you want to change alternatives for that scenario.

 Displayed in the Properties dialog will be a list of the alternatives associated with the scenario.
 If you have created a new scenario, you will likely wish to change to an alternative that reflects the properties of the scenario.
 If you have created a new Base Scenario, all of the alternatives will default to the Base Alternatives.
 If you created a child scenario, the scenario will initially inherit all of the alternatives from the parent scenario.